wolakdav/StopSpotDataPipeline/docs/db_ops.md

 This method will is used to support verbose dialog.
 If `obj` is supplied, it is printed after `string`.
 If `force` is `True`, then the message will print regardless of the value in `self.verbose`.

+#### `bool self._write_table(df : DataFrame, conflict_columns=None : list of string)`
+    Write the given dataframe into the database.
+The DataFrame is expected to be well formed by the subclass, and as such should only be called by a subclass.
+    conflict_columns is a list of string which specifies which columns should trigger the ON CONFLICT condition.
+ON CONFLICT is triggered when values in the specified columns already exist on the table, and will do nothing (to avoid an error, as postgres will throw a fit when a duplicate row is written onto the table).